dental care blog

 Find great information, insights, tips and helpful information on how to keep your teeth healthy

-Dental bonding is a quick and highly effective way to repair small imperfections on teeth.
+Dental bonding is a quick and effective way to repair small imperfections on teeth.
 During the bonding process, composite resin is applied to repair chipped, decayed, discolored, or fractured teeth.
 Bonding can be completed in a single visit, and does not cause any pain or discomfort.
 In addition to cosmetic benefits, dental bonding can also be used to fill cavities.
 Once the resin has been applied to the teeth, the results are permanent.
 Learn more about dental bonding to determine if the procedure may be right for you.

 When Is Dental Bonding Used?

 Bonding is one of the easiest and least expensive ways to improve the appearance of your smile.
-The composite resin used in dental bonding can be easily shaped and polished to match your surrounding teeth for a flawless finish.
+The composite resin used in dental bonding can be easily shaped and polished to match your surrounding teeth for a good looking finish.
 In addition to fixing chipped or discolored teeth, bonding can also close spaces between teeth, make teeth appear longer, or change the shape of your teeth.
 The most common reasons people turn to dental bonding includes:

 · To fill a small gap between two teeth